 In general the Gestapo was a scary organization.
 But it was far better at frightening people than it was at waging war.

-On the other hand, contrary to popular belief usually fueled by incorrect portrayal of Gestapo in media (that often mix it up with SS, especially of the Einsatzgruppen kind), Gestapo was, for the most part, a rather ineffective organization.
+Contrary to popular belief usually fueled by incorrect portrayal of Gestapo in media (that often mix it up with the SS, especially of the Einsatzgruppen kind), Gestapo was, for the most part, a rather ineffective organization.
 It was permanently understaffed (in extreme cases little more than 100 officers were given jurisdiction over the area inhabited by several million citizens).
 Gestapo staff were constantly overworked with red tape and could rely only on the willingness of Germans eager to support the Nazi regime (which, frankly, usually bogged the proceedings further as officers had to separate useful information from exaggerations and blatant lies).
 In the occupied territories they were universally loathed and could rely only on information gained from collaborators.
 Historians usually agree that despite what notoriety it gained later, Gestapo was absolutely no match for the Soviets' NKVD.
-The truly scary branch of internal and external counter-intelligence and security service had been the SD (security department within the SS), which had been created and for some time led by Heydrich himself and always driven to do the best (or, judging by what they did in Real Life, the worst).
+The truly scary branch of internal and external counter-intelligence and security service had been the SD (Sicherheitsdienst Security Service within the SS), which had been created and for some time led by Heydrich himself and always driven to do the best (or, judging by what they did in Real Life, the worst).

-And no, despite the common portrayal in media, Gestapo officers never wore sinister black, leather coats courtesy of the SS complete with a black Commissar Cap.
+Despite the common portrayal in media, Gestapo officers never wore sinister black, leather coats courtesy of the SS, sometimes complete with a black Commissar Cap.
 That's pure Hollywood invention.
 Until 1936 they actually didn't have any specific uniforms and were a plainclothes service.
-Later they were issued grey uniforms worn by all intelligence and SS administration services, but being Secret Police most Gestapo officers preferred operating in civilian clothes and usually tried to protect their real identity.
+Later they were issued grey uniforms worn by all intelligence and SS administration services, but being Secret Police most Gestapo officers preferred operating in inconspicuous civilian clothes and usually tried to protect their real identity.